 Oulu, Kainuu & Koillismaa

-Scenic Tampere), set between two vast lakes, has a down-to-earth vitality that makes it a Finland) favourite for many visitors.
+Scenic Tampere, set between two vast lakes, has a down-to-earth vitality that makes it a Finland favourite for many visitors.
+Through its centre, churn the Tammerkoski rapids, whose grassy banks contrast with the red brick of the imposing fabric mills that once gave the city the moniker ‘Manchester of Finland’.

 West of Helsinki

-To the west of Finland)’s capital are a scattering of pretty lakeside and coastal towns and villages.
+To the west of Finland’s capital are a scattering of pretty lakeside and coastal towns and villages.
+The holiday cottages in Lohja and the summery seaside towns of Ekenäs and Hanko are popular escapes for Helsinki’s citizens.

 Mainland Åland & Around